 6. Go stargazing.

-7. Overnight in the hostel or camp in the primitive campground.
+7. Spend the night camping in the primitive campground.

 8. Go fishing.

-9. Strap on your skis and head out for some cross-country skiing.
+9. Grab your skis and head out for some cross-country skiing.

 11. Visit the highest point on the farm at Mt.
 Jeez Overlook, which is especially scenic during the fall.